-Trinity’s Biblical Studies major will not only give you an outstanding background in the Old and New Testaments, it will also expose you to philosophy, the history of Judaism and Christianity and sophisticated biblical interpretation methods.
+Biblical Studies gives you an outstanding background in the Old and New Testaments and exposes you to philosophy, history and interpretation methods.
 By tackling these subjects in depth, you will develop strong critical thinking, writing and research skills.

+At Trinity you’ll grow in Christ and biblically-ground your faith to be empowered for Christ-centered service.
 Throughout your studies, you will be encouraged and challenged to grow in your faith and use your understanding of Scripture to teach and serve others.
-So, come to Trinity and grow in Christ, biblically-ground your faith, and develop a deeper meaning for your life.

 Our Trinity Crux and Biblical Studies major will ground you in the living Word of God for your life—intentionally integrating your head (faith seeking understanding), heart (worship and devotion), and hands (ministry in God’s world).